 Perhaps the most pressing question to anyone going through a divorce.
 Moving interrupts jobs, income, schools, neighborhoods, and personal relationships.

-If spouses can’t decide themselves who gets the house, the answer depends on whether Washington law deems the house “marital property” or “not marital property”(also known as separate property).
+If spouses can’t decide who gets the house, the answer depends on whether Washington law deems the house “marital property” or “not marital property”(also known as separate property).

 Washington State is one of the few remaining community property states in the United States.
-Community property is defined under RCW 26.16.030 but generally, all items considered marital property and owned equally.
+Community property is defined under RCW 26.16.030 but generally, all items are considered marital property and owned equally.

 “Marital property” is divided between divorcing spouses, and “non-marital property” remains with the current legal owner.

 What counts as “marital property” can be confusing.
-Just because a house is in the name of only one spouse does not make it separate property (for example – if marital funds paid for it).
+Just because a house is in the name of only one spouse does not make it separate property (for example – if marital funds are paid for it).
 Even if a spouse bought it prior to marriage, the house can be marital property if marital funds paid down the mortgage.